-The dominant personality style Loves challenges.
-These people are confident and like to make decisions.
-They like to see the results of their efforts as soon as possible.
-In addition, they are very fond of freedom.
+The dominant personality style loves challenges.
+These people are self-confident and like to make decisions.
+They want to see the results of their efforts as soon as possible.
+In addition, they are very freedom-loving.

 The initiative personality style appreciates togetherness.
 He enjoys working in teams and sharing his productivity with others.
 He comes across as charming and open-minded to others.
 Initiative people can adapt well to new situations.
 New colleagues or acquaintances are integrated warmly.

 Steady people like to act in the background.
-You are helpful and can therefore work well in teams.
-They value loyalty and longer-term (business) relationships.
+You are helpful and can therefore work well in Teams work.
+You appreciate Loyalty and longer-term (business) relationships.
 To others, these people often seem like calmness personified.

 People with a conscientious personality style often develop a preference for data and facts.
 It is easy for them to find their way around predefined processes.
 Their actions and decisions reflect their forward-looking and systematic nature.
 People of this personality style are extremely inquisitive and have diplomatic skills.